- Support for digitalisation

 Trade unions in England, Scotland and Wales (separate yet similar scheme in Northern Ireland).

-Has mobilised participation and partnerships with higher education providers (Open University) and skills agencies in the UK.
+Has mobilised participation and partnerships with higher education providers, online training providers and skills agencies in the UK.

 The evaluation noted the following findings:

-- ULF continues to support a range of activities though the emphasis now is more on functional skills (especially maths), vocational skills and apprenticeships, which is in line with government priorities;
+- ULF continued to support a range of activities though the emphasis was more on functional skills (especially maths), vocational skills and apprenticeships, which was in line with government priorities;